Since graduating university, Paul has worked as a bookseller, librarian, and educator. Born in the UK, he now lives in Florida.

-- Taking sensible precautions, such as wearing gloves when reaching into places where you cannot see, such as high shelves and dark corners, particularly in sheds and outhouses.
+- Taking sensible precautions in areas where these spiders may reside, such as wearing gloves when reaching into spaces like high shelves, dark corners, sheds, and outhouses

-Below is a full description of each spider type, including their common habitats, behaviors, and venomous bites.
+Below is a full description of each spider type, including information on their habitats, behaviors, and bites.

 Widow Spiders in California

-As its name suggests, the Western Black Widow (Latrodectus Hesperus) is found across western regions of the USA.
+As its name suggests, the Western Black Widow (Latrodectus hesperus) is found across western regions of the United States.

-Black Widows have a fearsome reputation when it comes to venomous bites, but the truth is that you are unlikely to die when bitten unless you are particularly old and frail or a young child.
-Treatment should always be sought straightaway, however.
+Widows have a fearsome reputation when it comes to venomous bites, but the truth is you are unlikely to die when bitten unless you are particularly old and frail or a very young child.
+Still, treatment should always be sought straight away.

-It should also be noted that Widows are generally timid and will almost always try to run away if they feel threatened.
-The only exceptions to this are when a female spider is guarding her eggs, or when a Widow is accidentally pinched or pressed against - this can occur when someone puts on old clothing such as a glove or shoe and there is a spider inside it, or if someone is reaching or feeling around in an area where a widow is dwelling, such as a high shelf or dark recess.
+It should also be noted that Western Black Widows are generally timid and will almost always try to run away if they feel threatened.
+The only exception is if a female spider is guarding her eggs or if she is accidentally pinched or pressed against.
+This can occur when someone puts on a glove or shoe with a spider residing inside of it or if someone is reaching around in an area where a widow lurks, such as a high shelf or a dark recess.

-Note that the bite itself may feel like just a small pin prick at the time, or may not even be noticed.
-Symptoms don't usually start until 1 to 3 hours after the poisonous bite and may include:
+Note that the bite itself may feel like a small pin prick or may not be noticed at all.
+The symptoms don't usually take effect until one to three hours after the bite.